 A basic moral test of any society is how our most vulnerable members are faring.Sharing Catholic Social Teaching, U.S. Conference of Catholic Bishops

-There are many ways to connect with justice efforts at Risen Savior, including one-time volunteer opportunities, participation in one or more committees, and/or serving on the Social Justice and Outreach Commission.
+There are many ways to connect with justice and charity efforts at Risen Savior, including one-time volunteer opportunities, participation in one or more committees, and/or serving on the Social Justice and Outreach Commission.

 Interested in learning more?
-Browse the resources below, check out the various tabs on the right hand side of this page, or fill out the survey at the bottom of this page.
+Click the tabs below for more information on specific topics and ways to get involved, or fill out the survey at the bottom of this page.